mhrg777/AP_messenger_project/README.md

 # AP_messenger_project
-this is a project messenger app for isfahan university of technology
+this is a project messenger app for isfahan university of technology. written by c++ and using qt for gui